16 Oct Google’s New Layout: Organic vs. Paid

 Google are giving a lot more prominence to Google Ads before organic search results.
 Take a look at the snippet we’ve taken from a recent Google search.
 When we search for ‘Web Design Darlington’, these are the first set of results that are returned.

-The first set of results that are presented to the user, are paid Google Ads and local search results from Google Maps.
+The first set of results that are presented to the user are paid Google Ads and local search results from Google Maps.
 This means that the user has to scroll at least half way down the results page before finding the organic search results.
-Whereas if we take a look back in time to this SERP from 2010, things look a lot different.
+Whereas if we take a look back in time to this SERP from 2010, things look a lot different and there was a lot less of ‘organic vs paid results’ competition.

 This snippet may have only been taken five years ago, but in the world of SEO and search marketing, five years is more like a light year!
 So what’s changed?